 The Federal Government’s AI strategy

 The Federal Government adopted its on 15 November 2018.
 The (in German) was drawn up jointly by the Economic Affairs Ministry, the and the .
 The Federal Government’s aim is to safeguard Germany’s outstanding position as a research centre, to build up the competitiveness of German industry, and to promote the many ways to use AI in all parts of society.
-The focus is to be placed on the benefits for people and the environment, and the intensive dialogue with all sections of society about AI is to be strengthened.
-You can learn more at (in German).
+In order to meet its ambitious goals on AI, the Federal Government has decided to invest an additional half billion euros in policies that promote AI in 2019.
+The focus is on research, transfer, a public dialogue, impact assessment, skills and data availability.
+In this way, the Federal Government is intensifying the implementation of the Artificial Intelligence Strategy and placing a special emphasis on transfer from research to practice and a public dialogue.
+You can learn more about the Federal Government’s AI strategy at (in German).

 Potential of AI for the German economy

 A study produced on behalf of the Economic Affairs Ministry indicates a boost to gross value added of more than €32 billion in the goods-producing sector alone in the next five years; that equates to a third of the total growth predicted for this sector.
 Many other studies suggest a similar potential in many sectors.

 Germany is a world leader in the field of artificial intelligence, particularly with regard to and machine learning.
 It needs to do more work on technology transfer, the legal framework, and digital infrastructure.
 With regard to modern methods of AI and self-learning systems, the availability and quality of data are central preconditions and determining factors for the quality of outcomes.
 However, access to data is restricted in many cases.
 For this reason, the quantity of useful, high-quality data must be significantly increased without violating personal rights, the right to control one’s own data or other basic rights.